 Throughout my career, I have been mentored in the restaurant industry by culinary experts such as Amanda Cohen, Executive Chef Owner of Dirt Candy and Iron Chef Canada, and Jason Dady, Executive chef of multiple restaurants in San Antonio and Chef on Iron Chef America.
 They have helped me gain a broad range of visions and skill sets, from which I have curated my own style and platform.

-Recently, I have partnered with two amazing New York women.
-This May, we opened up NYC's first Vegan and Gluten-Free BBQ concept.
+In May of 2022, I partnered with two amazing New York women.
+We opened up NYC's first Vegan and Gluten-Free BBQ concept.
 Pure Grit BBQ believes that bbq should be for everyone.
-I am honored to be acting as Executive Chef Partner and Culinary Director of this new and exciting restaurant.
+I am honored to have acted as Executive Chef Partner and Culinary Director of this new and exciting restaurant.